Mental Health Facilities Madison County, IL

 Centerstone Of Illinois

-Centerstone Of Illinois is a mental health clinic in Madison County, IL, located at 2615 Edwards Street, 62002.
+Centerstone Of Illinois is a mental health clinic in Madison County, IL, located at 2615 Edwards Street, 62002 zip code.
 Centerstone Of Illinois provides telemedicine/telehealth and outpatient treatment.
-Centerstone Of Illinois offers integrated dual diagnosis disorder treatment, dialectical behavior therapy and couples/family therapy to seniors 65 or older, adults and children / adolescents.
-Centerstone Of Illinois also supports seniors or older adults, veterans and children/adolescents with serious emotional disturbance.
-Additional services offered at Centerstone Of Illinois include intensive case management, legal advocacy and suicide prevention services.
+Centerstone Of Illinois offers trauma therapy, dialectical behavior therapy and cognitive behavioral therapy to children / adolescents, seniors 65 or older and young adults.
+Centerstone Of Illinois also supports people with serious mental illness, people with trauma and seniors or older adults.
+More services at Centerstone Of Illinois include court-ordered outpatient treatment, family psychoeducation and supported employment.

 Learn More